 - Head: academic progress

-- Hands: involvement in the College and wider community
+- Hands: involvement in the College and the wider community

 - Spirit: mindfulness, self-reflection and search for meaning